-Patient population: Untreated patients with good performance status and BRAF V600 mutation positive melanoma pERC noted that in the BRIM-3 study, at baseline, treatment groups were generally balanced with respect to demographic and disease characteristics. pERC also noted that the BRIM-3 study only included patients with an ECOG score of 0 or 1, representing patients with good performance status. pERC also recognized that BRIM-3 excluded patients with prior treatment and that there is no randomized controlled trial evidence evaluating vemurafenib in previously treated patients.
+Patient population: Untreated patients with good performance status and BRAF V600 mutation positive melanoma pERC noted that in the BRIM-3 study, treatment groups were generally balanced with respect to demographic and disease characteristics at study entry. pERC also noted that the BRIM-3 study only included patients with an ECOG score of 0 or 1, representing patients with good performance status. pERC also recognized that BRIM-3 excluded patients with prior treatment. pERC noted that there is no randomized controlled trial evidence evaluating vemurafenib in previously treated patients but that a non-randomized single-arm study, BRIM-2 (N = 132) had evaluated vemurafenib in previously treated patients.